Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to create a malicious file loaded by OPC Foundation Local Discovery Server (running as a high-privilege user).
+Successful exploitation of this vulnerability could allow an attacker to perform a denial-of-service on the device.

 3. TECHNICAL DETAILS